 Drug prophylaxis

-- Prednisolone (starting dose 100 mg orally, reduction by 20 mg in steps of 3 days, alternatively initially 500-1000 mg iv for 3 days)
+- Prednisolone (starting dose 100 mg orally, reduction by 20 mg in 3-day increments, alternatively 500-1000 mg IV for 3 days initially)

-2nd choice
+Second choice

-Preventive treatment over a longer period of time
+Preventive treatment over a longer period

-Planning drug prophylaxis
+Planning of drug prophylaxis

 – Due to the high frequency of attacks during an active cluster period, the rule is that prophylactic therapy is generally indicated.